 I’d assumed that he left and never contacted his family again so I was astonished, and very pleased, to see him listed, with his siblings, in a series of sasines (property transactions) from 1920, almost 30 years after he emigrated.
 And not just his name, but also where he lived: Ceylon, Martin County, Minnesota, USA.
 So he was still in contact with the family after all.
 My research antennae were really twitching now and I had to know more.

 If that was the aim, it is certainly not how it was conveyed to later generations.
 Margaret, Nicol’s wife, died in 1907.
-On her death registration ‘phthisis exhaustion’ (TB) was noted as the cause of death; family lore attributed it to a broken heart.
-Late in 1908, the two sons, aged 17 and 19, set off for New Zealand.
-Thomas, the older son, was a rifleman in the 3rd New Zealand Rifle Brigade and died at Passchendaele (3rd battle of Ypres) on 12 October 1917.
+On her death registration ‘phthisis exhaustion’ (TB) was noted the cause of death; family lore attributed it to a broken heart.
+Late in 1908, the two sons, Thomas, 19, and Robert, 17, set off for New Zealand.
+Thomas was a rifleman in the 3rd New Zealand Rifle Brigade and died at Passchendaele (3rd battle of Ypres) on 12 October 1917.
 The two sisters, Barbara and Maggie, remained in Orkney.

 With greater knowledge of his story, was he really a black sheep?
-Leaving a young family with one unborn child does not reflect well on him and I also wonder why his sons went to New Zealand rather than joining him in the States.
-On the other hand, it was not unusual for the husband emigrate first and then come back for his wife and family.
+Leaving a young family with one unborn child does not reflect well on him.
+On the other hand it was not unusual for the husband emigrate first and then come back for his wife and family.
+I also wonder why his sons went to New Zealand rather than joining him in the States.
 Rightly or wrongly, part of me warms to him in the hard, lonely task of establishing himself in a new country.
 Perhaps there was a restlessness too, farmer’s son, carpenter, farmer, needing more than 1890s Orkney could offer?
-Did he ever wonder about Robert, the son he’d never known, and the other three children who were so young when he left?
+Did he ever wonder about Robert, the son he’d never known?
+And the other three children who were so young when he left?

 As someone said, there are three sides to any story: what he said, what she said and the truth.